ZenKitty/chico_classes_parser/README.md

 # chico_classes_parser

-A command line class parser for CSU Chico
+A command line class parser for CSU Chico by Duncan Hendrickson